samedling/MCSAS/README.md

  * Or a current zipfile may be at https://drive.google.com/open?id=0B8EbmzXGZtaZV3MxUlhSUjczQm8

  * Or run `git clone https://github.com/samedling/MCSAS.git` to download the entire repository.

+There are two ways of speeding up the code by 2-100x:

+ 1. (Recommended:) Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation

-If you have gfortran installed, run `make` to compile the Fortran code to achieve 2-100x speedup (depending on number of cores); if you have ifort installed, edit the makefile before running `make`.
+ 2. Alternatively, if you have gfortran installed, run `make` to compile the Fortran code; if you have ifort installed, edit the makefile before running `make`.
 Or, if you are running Ubuntu or OS X, try copying the relevant fastmath-<OS>_<CPU>.so file to fastmath.so.

 Run `python newgui.py` on the command line or open it in Canopy and click run.
 (Note: you may discover running `nice python newgui.py` results in your system being a lot more responsive.)